 What is the International Baccalaureate (IB) Diploma Programme?

 The IB Diploma Program is essentially a two-year college program undertaken in the junior and senior years of high school.
 The IB is the most academically challenging program not only at Mid-Pacific but also for schools worldwide.
-Students pursue six IB courses (one each of Literature, Social Studies, World Language, Experimental Science, Mathematics, and either the Arts or a second option on the previous five subjects – see the Hexagon below) building on their strengths as well as developing their weaker areas.
+Students pursue six IB courses (one each of Literature, Individuals and Societies, World Language, Experimental Science, Mathematics, and either the Arts or a second option on the previous five subjects – see the circle below) building on their strengths as well as developing their weaker areas.

 All students are required to take three additional components: